Science Fact: Barbecue doesn’t make an appearance in this great ‘60s song, but perhaps it ought to:

 Clean the Barbecue Grill

 Before you barbecue, clean the grill.
 Use a wire brush to remove the bad chemicals from your last cookout.
 Make sure the brush does not leave loose wires on the grate to be picked up in your food.
 And if you use lighter fluid, avoid squirting it on the grill rack that your food will touch.
-Pre-heat the grill so as to burn off any residual PAH and HCA.
+Pre-heat the grill to help burn off any residual PAH and HCA.

 Most Important: Barbecue Marinades